 Keswick School - top state school in Cumbria in Sunday Times rankings

-Keswick School is listed as the sixth best non-selective state school in the North West and the top state school in Cumbria (including selective schools) according to the Sunday Times Parent Power guide.
+Keswick School is listed as the sixth-best non-selective state school in the North West and the top state school in Cumbria (including selective schools) according to the 28th edition of the Sunday Times Parent Power guide.
 This national schools guide of Britain's leading schools was published over the weekend.
-Schools are ranked on their combined performance at A-level and GCSE exams in the summer.

-Such achievements are down to consistently high performance and come on the back of some outstanding results.
-At A-level 122 students in Year 13 achieved 61.9% A*-B grades (65th highest in the UK for a state comprehensive school).
-Results were equally impressive at GCSE with over 80% of students achieving a grade 4 in English and Maths every year for the last three years.
+Such achievements are down to consistently high performance and come on the back of some outstanding results over many years.
+In 2019 122 A-level students achieved 61.9% A*-B grades (65th highest in the UK for a state comprehensive school).
+Results are also consistently impressive at GCSE with over 80% of students achieving a grade 4 and above in English and Maths every year for the last three years.

 The Sunday Times guide highlights that the leading state schools in the North West are dominated by selective grammar schools in Trafford, Lancashire and the Wirral.
-Therefore it is even more impressive to be a beacon of excellence in Cumbria and get into the top 20 schools (including selective schools) for the whole of the North West.
+Therefore, we are delighted to be a beacon of excellence in Cumbria and be recognised in the top 20 schools (including selective schools) for the whole of the North West

-Such results don't come about by chance.
+Such results do not come about by chance.
 Keswick School Sixth Form offers one of the largest range of A-level courses in Cumbria and we have developed exceptional pastoral support to help every student achieve their potential.
-In addition our new International Languages Centre and Food Technology kitchen will continue to place Keswick School at the forefront of learning and opportunity for all our children.
+In addition, our International Languages Centre and Food Technology kitchen continue to place Keswick School at the forefront of advancement in learning.

 As a fully inclusive school our ambition is to achieve world class standards and create the leaders of tomorrow, and we welcome anyone who shares the same philosophy.